SMTG-Bham/doped/docs/Dev_ToDo.md

 ## SK To-Do for next update:
 - `doped` repo/docs cleanup `TODO`s above, and check through code TODOs
-- Update generation notebook to use structure file string input
 - Quick run through tutorial notebooks to check code all updated and running.
 - Clean up repo, removing old unnecessary git blobs
-- Should have a general refactor from `(bulk, defect)` to `(defect, bulk)` in inputs to functions (e.g. site-matching, symmetry functions etc), as this is most intuitive and then keep consistent throughout.
+- Should have a general refactor from `(bulk, defect)` to `(defect, bulk)` in inputs to functions (e.g. site-matching, symmetry functions etc), as this is most intuitive and then keep consistent throughout?
 - Configuration coordinate diagram generation tutorial, linked in other tutorials and codes (CarrierCapture.jl).
-For defect PESs for carrier capture or NEB calculations (don't use `IBRION = 2` for NEB).
+For defect PESs for carrier capture or NEB calculations (don't use `IBRION = 2` for NEB), and tests.
+- Stenciling tutorial and tests.

 - Tests for configuration coordinate diagram generation code
 - Quick-start tutorial suggested by Alex G